chakitarora/Pfeature/exec/readme.md

 ## Standalone Package of Pfeature
 ### Introduction:
-Pfeature is a standalone software package for computing wide range of protein and peptides features from their amino acid sequence.
-It has the following five major modules for computing protein features based on; i) Composition, ii) Binary profiles, iii) Evolutionary information iv) Structure and v) Pattern.
+Pfeature is a standalone software package for computing wide range of protein and peptides features from their amino acid sequences.
+It has the following five major modules for computing protein features based on: i) Composition, ii) Binary profiles, iii) Evolutionary information iv) Structure and v) Pattern.
 We have developed number of forms of Pfeature that include: i) A web server that uses Pfeature functions via web interface from https://webs.iiitd.edu.in/raghava/pfeature/ ; ii) Standalone version of Pfeature; iii) Library of python for Pfeature and iv) Python scripts for computing features.

-This is a standalone version of Pfeature (executables), we have generate executables of Pfeature that can be executed on different platform.
+This is a standalone version of Pfeature (executables), we have generated executables of Pfeature that can be executed on different platform.

 ### Installation
 Installation of Pfeature is simple as executables are available for  different operating systems (Windows, Ubuntu, Mac, Fedora, Centos).
-Following are main steps to install Pfeatures on different operating systems.
+Following are main steps to install Pfeature on different operating systems.
 <br>
 #### On Microsoft Windows:
 1. Download Pfeature_win.zip  from https://github.com/raghavagps/Pfeature/tree/master/exec/PFeature_win.zip